nortikin/sverchok/docs/lessons_01.rst

 **End of lesson 01**

-We'll stop here for lesson 01, if you've most of this you'll be making crazy shapes in a matter of hours.
+We'll stop here for lesson 01, if you've followed most of this you'll be making crazy shapes in a matter of hours.
 Please continue on to `Lesson 02 - A Circle`, but take a break first.
 Look outside, stare at a tree -- just do something else for 10 minutes.